HewlettPackard/Mithril/POC/README.md

 ## Build istio images

 1. Clone https://github.com/istio/istio
+  Note: You will need to clone the main istio repo to $GOPATH/src/istio.io/istio for the build commands to work correctly.
+2. Switch to release-1.10 branch
-2. export TAG=your-build
+3. export TAG=your-build
-3. export HUB=localhost:5000
+4. export HUB=localhost:5000
-4. export BUILD_WITH_CONTAINER=0
+5. export BUILD_WITH_CONTAINER=0
-5. make push
+6. make push

 This will create the docker images with the tag "my-build" (used in 'istio-config.yaml'), and push them to the local docker registry.